HDhuman: High-quality Human Novel-view Rendering from Sparse Views

-For 4D human rendering, we use the full pipeline of our method, reconstruction-tracking-rendering.
-To evaluate our method's performance on 4D rendering, we create a multi-view dataset, which captures 5 dynamic human videos at a resolution of 2660 $\times$ 2300 using a multi-camera system that has 24 calibrated synchronized cameras in a circle arrangement.
-In contrast to the dataset of NeuralBody\cite{neuralbody}, which only captures humans with relatively uniform textures, our captured human performers with complex texture patterns or loose clothes.
-We select 8 uniformly distributed cameras as the source input views and use the remaining 16 cameras for testing.
+To evaluate our method's performance on real-world data, we create a multi-view dataset, which captures 5 dynamic human videos at a resolution of 2660 $\times$ 2300 using a multi-camera system that has 24 calibrated synchronized cameras in a circle arrangement.
+In contrast to the dataset of neural body \cite{neuralbody}, which only captures humans with relatively uniform textures, we capture human performers with complex texture patterns or loose clothes.
+We select 8 uniformly distributed cameras as the source input views and use the remaining 16 camera views for testing.
 All sequences have a length of 150 frames.

-Some qualitative results are shown on the bottom two rows of Fig.~\ref{fig:reconstruction}.
+Some qualitative results are shown in the bottom two rows of Fig.~\ref{fig:recon_all}.
 Compared with neural body, our reconstruction results have more high-frequency details, such as clothing folds.
 Achieving great performances on real-world data means that the proposed pixel-aligned spatial transformer is robust and efficient.

-The quantitative results is shown on Table \ref{table:hangzhou_results}.
+The quantitative results are shown in Table \ref{table:hangzhou_results}.
 Our method outperforms all other methods on all the measured metrics.
 Fig.~\ref{fig:hangzhou_results} illustrates some qualitative results.
-The novel views rendered by our method contains more texture details compared with other methods.
-Benefit from the geometry-guided pixel-wise feature integration, we efficiently solve the occlusion problems caused by the sparsity of input views, resulting in the robust high quality rendering on real-world data.
+The novel views rendered by our method contain more texture details compared with other methods.
+Benefiting from the geometry-guided pixel-wise feature integration, we efficiently solve the occlusion problems caused by the sparsity of input views, resulting in robust high-quality rendering on real-world data.